niklasnorin/red-thesis/report/1-introduction.md

 This setup means that the exact same code can be executed both on a PC and the target without any modification, without cross-compilation and without having to use an emulator.

 ### Digital Signals
 The instrumentation and hardware emulation in this thesis focuses on digital emulation of signals and communication channels.
-It does not aim to accurately emulate analogue signals or physical models.

 ## Tools